 The English term apologetics is derived from the Greek word apologia which can be translated as ‘defense’ or ‘vindication.’
 In the time period contemporary to the writing of the New Testament an apologia was a formally presented courtroom style defense of something, whether it be an idea or an action.… Continue reading

 Recently the PS23 men discussed the books our flock recommends to us.
 All of us are encouraged to hear our peoples’ desire to study and know Christ better.
 Yet each of us lives with one simple reality: lack of time.
 Now, one book recommendation from you may not be much.
 In fact, it may be only 100 pages and a 30 minute read while eating Oreos dunked in milk . . .
 Oreos . . . eat them . . . back to blog.
 100 pages is not very much.
-But what if your book recommendation accompanies three other people?… Continue reading
+But what if your book recommendation accompanies three other people?
+Now, at minimum, we’re talking 400 pages.… Continue reading

 In response to observing an ever-increasing movement within the church, the contributors here on PS23 thought it opportune to evaluate the FIC (Family Integrated Church) from a biblical perspective.
 As John Chester noted in his post earlier this week, while we would contend that the FIC has done well in identifying many problems in today’s church and family, it only offers narrow-minded solutions to those problems, “rather than exclusively on biblical answers.”
 Consequentially, the line between strongly held personal preferences are muddied with clear biblical commands.
 That has damaged the church: